Border Terrier Insurance

 Social/attention needs: Moderate

-Bred for: Fox bolting; Ratting
+Originally bred for: Fox bolting; Ratting

 Price: £1000-£2,500

-Interesting facts about Border terriers
+Interesting facts about Border Terriers

-• The Border terrier dog breed originated on the England-Scotland border
+• The Border Terrier dog breed originated on the England-Scotland border

 • Celebrity owners of these dogs include Elton John, Andy Murray and David Walliams

-• Because of their slightly scruffy appearance, Border terriers often play the role of a ‘mutt’ in TV shows and films
+• Because of their slightly scruffy appearance, Border Terriers often play the role of a ‘mutt’ in TV shows and films

-• A Border terrier has a head shaped like an otter
+• A Border Terrier has a head shaped like an otter

 • They are skilled escape artists and are easily bored, so you need to keep them occupied